Evilspeak: Release and controversy

-Evilspeak was released on August 22, 1981 in Japan, and February 26, 1982 in the United States.
+Evilspeak was released on August 22, 1981, in Japan, and February 26, 1982, in the United States.

-The movie was cited as a video nasty in the UK following its release on the Videospace label.
+The movie was cited as a video nasty in the United Kingdom following its release on the Videospace label.
 It remained banned for a number of years as part of the Video Recordings Act 1984, thanks to its gory climax and themes of Satanism.

 The film was reclassified and re-released in 1987 but with over three minutes of cuts, which included the removal of most of the gore from the climax and all text images of the Black Mass on the computer screen.
 It was then subsequently passed uncut by the BBFC in 2004 and is now available in both an uncut form and a version re-edited by the distributors to tighten up the dialogue.

 Anton LaVey, the late founder and High priest of the Church of Satan, was a great fan of the film and considered it to be very Satanic.

-Actor Clint Howard said that director Eric Weston's original version of the film that was submitted to the MPAA was longer and contained more blood, gore and nudity than the unrated version of the film, especially during the shower/pig attack scene and the final confrontation.
+Actor Clint Howard said that director Eric Weston's original version of the film that was submitted to the MPAA was longer and contained more blood, gore and nudity than the unrated version of the film, especially during the scene where pigs attack Miss Friedemeyer in the shower and the final confrontation.
 In a July 2017 interview for Gilbert Gottfried's Amazing Colossal Podcast, Howard also revealed that the film's producers made him pay for his own toupée.

 Critical reception

 AllMovie called it "essentially a gender-bent rip-off of Carrie", though "there is enough in the way of spooky atmosphere and well-staged shocks to keep less discriminating horror fans interested."
 PopMatters gave the film a 7/10 grade, despite writing "What started as a standard wish fulfillment/revenge scheme mixed with Satanism flounders with a lack of focus."
 DVD Verdict wrote "Evilspeak is a crazy movie.
 Like, crazy.
 In a good way.
 Unfortunately, it's also kind of boring at times, taking well over an hour to get where it's going. [...]
 Despite the slower spots—and there are plenty of slower spots—Evilspeak remains an enjoyably overlooked horror film just for its eccentricities."

 A slightly more favourable review came from TV Guide, who wrote "The directorial debut of Eric Weston, Evilspeak is remarkably engaging, imaginative and well-crafted.
-It contains a strong performance from Howard, plus a deliciously over-the-top nasty turn by veteran character actor R.G.
-Armstrong."
+It contains a strong performance from Howard, plus a deliciously over-the-top nasty turn by veteran character actor R. G. Armstrong."